umwics/WICS-website-vue/README.md

 - `src`
   - `assets`: contains files with css variables, .js arrays of objects for data, and images
     - `data`: contains files that have texts about the website and images
+        - `events`: contains texts for the events page
+            - `images`: contains images shown in events page
-    - `base.css`: contains font, brand colors, css property colors, and their naming convention.
+    - `base.css`: contains font, brand colors, css property colors, and their naming convention
   - `components`: contains reusable components
   - `router`: contains the routes to the pages of the website
   - `views`: contains the pages of the website